 ROBERT SIEGEL, HOST:

-The University of Alabama football team is unbeaten, ranked number one and attempting to win a third straight national championship under head coach Nick Saban.
-Here to talk about the Crimson Tide's roll and other stories in college football is sportswriter Stefan Fatsis.
+The University of Alabama football team is unbeaten, ranked No. 1, and attempting to win a third straight national championship under head coach Nick Saban.
+Here to talk about the Crimson Tide's roll, and other stories in college football, is sportswriter Stefan Fatsis.
 Hiya, Stefan.

 STEFAN FATSIS, BYLINE: Hey, Robert.

 SIEGEL: Three national championships in a row - that would be something.

 FATSIS: Yeah, it hasn't happened in the computer-driven BCS championship era that began in 1998, and is mercifully ending this year.
 And before that, you've got to go back to 1934 to '36 and the University of Minnesota.
 Alabama gave up 42 points to Johnny Manziel and Texas A&M. In its other nine games, it's surrendered a total of 60 points.
 And with every win, Nick Saban's reputation as a humorless, efficient football grind gets more and more solid.

 This week, he gave a little talking-to to a reporter who asked him whether he had seen the cover of the current Sports Illustrated, which features his starting quarterback, A.J.
 McCarron.
 Here's what he said.

 NICK SABAN: I haven't seen a newspaper today.
 I don't know what's happening in the world.
 I watch the Weather Channel - all right? - for 10 minutes in the morning while I have a cup of coffee.
 So I know what the weather is going to be so - if we can practice inside or outside.

 SIEGEL: Hey, he's an educator.
 Florida State, Ohio State and Baylor are the other remaining unbeaten major conference teams.
 And Baylor, Stefan, might be the most intriguing team of them all.